Things that may raise the risk of this problem are:

 - Signs of the virus

-- Antibodies—signs that the immune system is fighting an infection; may not be present early in the infection
+- Antibodies—signs that the immune system is fighting an infection

 - Changes in liver function

 The diagnosis may may be made as part of a routine screening test during a regular exam.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 American Liver Foundation https://liverfoundation.org

 2015 Sexually transmitted diseases treatment guidelines.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/std/tg2015/default.htm.
 Accessed December 30, 2020.

 Acute hepatitis C infection.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/acute-hepatitis-c-infection.
 Accessed December 30, 2020.

 American Society for the Study of Liver Disease/Infectious Diseases Society of America (AASLD/IDSA).
 HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C. AASLD/IDSA 2018 May 24.